rammic/rammic.github.io/_posts/2015-07-28-hiding-secrets-in-android-apps.md

   </resources>
 {% endhighlight %}

   While tidy, it's also probably the easiest to subvert and extract.
-To see how we can do so, start by download our app's APK- [you can download manually from github](https://github.com/pillfill/hiding-passwords-android/releases) or using _wget_ from the command line:
+To see how we can do so, start by downloading our app's APK- [you can download manually from github](https://github.com/pillfill/hiding-passwords-android/releases) or using _wget_ from the command line:

 {% highlight bash %}
 $ wget https://github.com/pillfill/hiding-passwords-android/releases/download/1.0/app-x86-universal-debug.apk